rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 - [XSpear](https://github.com/hahwul/XSpear) - Powerfull XSS Scanning and Parameter analysis tool&gem
 - [vagrant](https://github.com/hashicorp/vagrant) - Vagrant is a tool for building and distributing development environments.
 - [BloodHound-Owned](https://github.com/porterhau5/BloodHound-Owned) - A collection of files for adding and leveraging custom properties in BloodHound.
-- [apt](https://github.com/chef-cookbooks/apt) - Development repository for apt Chef Cookbook
+- [apt](https://github.com/sous-chefs/apt) - Development repository for the apt cookbook
 - [WhatWeb](https://github.com/urbanadventurer/WhatWeb) - Next generation web scanner
 - [CeWL](https://github.com/digininja/CeWL) - CeWL is a Custom Word List Generator
-- [wpscan](https://github.com/wpscanteam/wpscan) - WPScan is a free, for non-commercial use, black box WordPress security scanner written for security professionals and blog maintainers to test the security of their WordPress websites.
+- [wpscan](https://github.com/wpscanteam/wpscan) - WPScan WordPress security scanner.
+Written for security professionals and blog maintainers to test the security of their WordPress websites.
 - [puppet](https://github.com/puppetlabs/puppet) - Server automation framework and application
 - [chef](https://github.com/chef/chef) - Chef Infra, a powerful automation platform that transforms infrastructure into code automating how infrastructure is configured, deployed and managed across any environment, at any scale
 - [staytus](https://github.com/adamcooke/staytus) - 💡 An open source solution for publishing the status of your services